elaineezhu/PETS2025/README.md

   - **CPU:** A multi-core processor with virtualization support (e.g., VT-x/AMD-V enabled).
   - **Storage:** Minimum 20 GB of free disk space to accommodate the VM file and additional data.
   - **Virtualization Software:** VirtualBox (latest version recommended).
+  - **Audio Output:** A speaker connected to the computer is necessary for the `voiceassistantscript.py` python file.

- - VM Audio Specifications
+ - **VM Audio Specifications:**
   - **Host Driver**: Windows DirectSound, configured to use the host system's audio capabilities.
   - **Controller**: ICH AC97, commonly supported and emulated audio controller.

 If your system meets the above requirements, simply download and import the pre-configured VM to get started.

+#### Without the VM:

+If you prefer to run the artifact directly on your host system, ensure the following hardware configurations:

+- **Processor:** A multi-core CPU is recommended to handle the computational demands efficiently.
+- **RAM:** Minimum of 4 GB required to ensure smooth operation.
+- **Storage:** At least 1 GB of free disk space is needed for installation and runtime data.
+- **Audio Output:** Ensure that a speaker is connected to the computer for the `voiceassistantscript.py` python file.

 ### Software Requirements